PranavSalunke/Cryptography-Systems/README.md

 The calculation for the GCD is done using the [Euclidean Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm).
 And the Linear Combination is found using the [Extended Algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm#Extended_Euclidean_algorithm).

 ### Frequency Analysis
+Frequency Analysis is the method of analyzing a encoded message with the frequency of the appearance of letters.
+Every language uses certain letters over others.
+The ordering for English letters can be found [here](https://en.wikipedia.org/w/index.php?title=Letter_frequency#Relative_frequencies_of_letters_in_the_English_language).
+It starts with ` ETAO..`.

+The idea is that in a substitution cypher such as the affine system, the distribution of letters should be the same.
+So if it is found that `G` is used the most often, it is most likely a space ` ` and if `M` comes up the second most, it is probably an `E`.
+This goes on until everything is re-substituted.
+Usually this does not reveal the entire message, but it can help when trying to crack it.

+One large set back is there are letters with the same frequency.
+For instance if `M` and `E` both appeared the most often, we wouldn't know which one to replace with a space.
+It comes down to guesswork again.
+In the program I wrote, there is a mode called `humanAssist` when setting the order in which letters appear in the message.
+More information about it will be in the [Usage for command line](#usage-for-command-line) section below.

+More can be read about Frequency Analysis [here](https://en.wikipedia.org/wiki/Frequency_analysis)
 ### Miscellaneous Tools
+These are tools that don't fit in with any particular crypto system.
+These are not intended for use in the command line.
+Please refer to to the documentation in the [Documentation for use in external programs](#documentation-for-use-in-external-programs) section.

 ## Usage for command line
 These programs are created for Python 3 and are intended to be used via the command line